 Engaging Angry Customers in Productive Conversations

-getting an angry customer to calm down should actually be a skill in itself.
-Obviously customers aren’t always right and in some cases, they could be mad at a situation they got themselves into which shouldn’t be your problem.
-However, they have placed you in that space as a go-to person when things go wrong, the least you can do is to get them to listen to you and make better decisions in future.
-Your conversation with an angry person will hardly ever be productive, for this reason, you should initially talk them into a neutral state where they’ll be willing to learn.
+Getting an angry customer to calm down should actually be a skill in itself.
+Obviously, customers aren’t always right and in some cases, they could be mad at a situation they got themselves into, which shouldn’t be your problem.
+However, they have placed you in that space as a go-to person when things go wrong; the least you can do is to get them to listen to you and make better decisions in future.
+Your conversation with an angry person will hardly ever be productive; for this reason, you should initially talk them into a neutral state where they’ll be willing to learn.

 Focus on Problem Solving

 Brilliant businesses know that a problem doesn’t get solved by simply recognising that there is a problem.
 They focus more on solving it.
 This same energy should be maintained when the customer service interacts with their clients.
-It’s important to get basic information like purchase date, name of the product, and more, but do not deal too long on getting all that information.
+It’s important to get basic information like purchase date, name of the product, and more, but do not dwell too long on getting all that information.
 At that moment, the client is more interested in you solving their problem so that they don’t have to spend another minute communicating with you.

 Carrying Out Maintenance Systems